-- Support the Headteacher and the staff in the implementation of this policy - Be fully informed on matters concerning anti-bullying - Regularly monitor incident reports and the actions taken to be aware of the effectiveness of this policy
+- Support the Headteacher and the staff in the implementation of this policy - Be fully informed on matters concerning anti-bullying - Regularly monitor incident reports and actions taken to be aware of the effectiveness of this policy

-4. Pupils
+4. Children

-We expect that pupils will:
+We expect that Children will:

 - Support the Headteacher and staff in the implementation of the policy.
-This might involve contributing to agreed approaches designed to reduce bullying or better deal with incidents that arise. (e.g. via School Council, Class Council Circle Time etc.) - Be involved in the monitoring and review process for this policy - Feel confident that everything is being done to make the school a safe and secure environment for them to achieve and learn - Feel supported in reporting incidents of bullying - Be reassured that action regarding bullying will take place
+This might involve contributing to agreed approaches designed to reduce bullying or better deal with incidents that arise. (e.g. via School council, circle time etc.) - Be involved in the monitoring and review process for this policy - Feel confident that everything is being done to make the school a safe and secure environment for them to achieve and learn - Feel supported in reporting incidents of bullying - Be reassured that action regarding bullying will take place